PapersOfMathieuNls/clever-commit/combined.md

 ## Building a Metric-Based Model

-The metric-based model is the first filter of classification of CLEVER.
-To build our metric based model, we inspired ourselves from Commit-guru [@Rosen2015].
-Commit-guru classifies commits using a list of keywords proposed by Hindle *et al.* [@Hindle2008] to classify commit in terms of _maintenance_, _feature_ or _fix_.
+We adapted Commit-guru [@Rosen2015] for building the metric-based model.
+Commit-guru uses a list of keywords proposed by Hindle *et al.* [@Hindle2008] to classify commit in terms of _maintenance_, _feature_ or _fix_.
-Then it uses the SZZ algorithm find the bug introducing commit linked to the fix-commit.
-For each bug introducing commit, the following code metric are computed: _la_ (lines added), _ld_ (lines deleted), _nf_ (Number of modified files), _ns_ (Number of modified subsystems), _nd_ (number of modified directories), _en_ (distriubtion of modified code across each file), _lt_ (lines of code in each file (sum) before the commit), _ndev_ (the number of developers that modifed the files in a commit), _age_ (the average time interval between the last and current change), _exp_ (number of changes previously made by the author ), _rexp_ (experience weighted by age of files (1 / (n + 1))), _sexp_ (previous  changes made by the author in the same subsystem), _loc_ (Total modified LOC across all files), _nuc_ (number of unique changes to the files).
-Then, a statistical model is built using the metric values of the bug-introducing commits.
-Using a linear regression, Commit-guru is able to predict if new commits are _risky_ by computing their code metrics.
+Then, it uses the SZZ algorithm to find the defect-commit linked to the fix-commit.
+For each defect-commit, Commit-guru computes the following code metrics: _la_ (lines added), _ld_ (lines deleted), _nf_ (number of modified files), _ns_ (number of modified subsystems), _nd_ (number of modified directories), _en_ (distriubtion of modified code across each file), _lt_ (lines of code in each file (sum) before the commit), _ndev_ (the number of developers that modifed the files in a commit), _age_ (the average time interval between the last and current change), _exp_ (number of changes previously made by the author ), _rexp_ (experience weighted by age of files (1 / (n + 1))), _sexp_ (previous  changes made by the author in the same subsystem), _loc_ (total number of modified LOC across all files), _nuc_ (number of unique changes to the files).
+Then, a statistical model is built using the metric values of the defect-commits.
+Using linear regression, Commit-guru is able to predict whether incoming commits are _risky_ or not.

-CLEVER on the other hand, uses internal project tracking system.
-In other words, it only classifies commits as introducing a defect if they are the root cause of a fix linked to a crash in the internal project tracking system (JIRA).
-Project tracking system allows one to report unexpected system behavior and managers can assign them to developers.
-Using the internal pre-commit hook, developers must link every commit to a give task #ID.
+We had to modify Commit-guru to fit the context of this study.
+First, we used information found in Ubisoft's internal project tracking system used at Ubisoft to classify the purpose of a commit (i.e., _maintenance_, _feature_ or _fix_).
+In other words, CLEVER only classifies a commit as a defect-commit if it is the root cause of a fix linked to a crash in the internal project tracking system.
+Using internal pre-commit hooks, Ubisoft developers must link every commit to a given task #ID.
 If the task #ID entered by the developer matches a bug or crash report within the project tracking system, then we perform the SCM blame/annotate function on all the modified lines of code for their corresponding files on the fix-commit's parents.
 This returns the commits that previously modified these lines of code, and are flagged as defect-commits.
-We had to rewrite Commit-guru in GoLang for performance and internal reason and adapted it to classify commit purpose (_maintenance_, _feature_ or _fix_) using the project tracking system).
-For the actual classification, we do not use a linear regression but the random forest algorithm.
-The random forest algorithm proved to be more efficient as described in section \ref{sec:result}.
+Another modification consists of the actual classification algorithm.
+We did not use linear regression but instead the random forest algorithm.
+The random forest algorithm turned out to be more effective as described in Section \ref{sec:result}.
+Finally, we had to rewrite Commit-guru in GoLang for performance and internal reasons.

 ## Comparing Code Blocks  {#sec:online}

-Each time a developer makes a commit, CLEVER intercepts it using a pre-commit hook and classifies it as _risky_ or _sane_.
+Each time a developer makes a commit, CLEVER intercepts it using a pre-commit hook and classifies it as _risky_ or not.
-If the commit is classified as _risky_ by the metrics-based classifier, then, we extracts the corresponding code block (in a similar way as in the previous phase), and compares it to the code blocks of historical defect-commits.
+If the commit is classified as _risky_ by the metric-based classifier, then, we extract the corresponding code block (in a similar way as in the previous phase), and compars it to the code blocks of historical defect-commits.
 If there is a match, then the new commit is deemed to be risky.
 A threshold $S$ is used to assess the extent beyond which two commits are considered similar.

 To compare the extracted blocks to the ones in the database, we resort to clone detection techniques, more specifically, text-based clone detection techniques.
 This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
-In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005] we picked to use the NICAD clone detector because it is freely available and is a text-based clone detector [@Cordy2011].
+In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005],  we chose the NICAD clone detector because it is freely available and has shown to perform well [@Cordy2011].
-We improve on NICAD to give it the ability to precess blocks that comes from commit-diffs.
-Indeed, NICAD, in its vanilla version is can only process syntactically correct code and commit-diffs are, by definition, snippet that represents modified regions of a given set of files.
+We improved NICAD to process blocks that comes from commit-diffs.
+This is because the current version of NICADcan only process syntactically correct code and commit-diffs are, by definition, snippets that represent modified regions of a given set of files.

-NICAD can detect Types 1, 2 and 3 software clones [@CoryKapser].
-Type 1 clones are copy-pasted blocks of code that only differ from each other in terms of non-code artefacts such as indentation, whitespaces, comments and so on.
-Type 2 clones are blocks of code that are syntactically identical except literals, identifiers, and types that can be modified.
-Also, Type 2 clones share the particularities of Type 1 about indentation, whitespaces, and comments.
-Type 3 clones are similar to Type 2 clones in terms of modification of literals, identifiers, types, indentation, whitespaces, and comments but also contain added or deleted code statements.
-CLEVER detects Type 3 clones since they can contain added or deleted code statements, which make them suitable for comparing commit code blocks.

-NICAD uses a pretty-printing strategy from where statements are broken down into several lines [@Iss2009].

-The pretty-printing allows us to detect Segments 1 and 2 as a clone pair, as shown by Table \ref{tab:pretty-printing}, because only the initialization of $i$ changed.
+By reusing NICAD, CLEVER can  detect Types 3 software clones [@CoryKapser].
+Type 3 clones can contain added or deleted code statements, which make them suitable for comparing commit code blocks.
+In addition, NICAD uses a pretty-printing strategy from where statements are broken down into several lines [@Iss2009].
+This functionality allowed us to detect Segments 1 and 2 as a clone pair, as shown by Table \ref{tab:pretty-printing}, because only the initialization of $i$ changed.
 This specific example would not have been marked as a clone by other tools we tested such as Duploc [@StephaneDucasse].

 \input{tex/Pretty-Printing}